 Why are my TV's internal loudspeakers muted when I connect the wireless headphone system using the analog cable?

-Can I use several headphones/receivers with one RS 185 transmitter?
+Can I use several receivers simultaeously with one transmitter?

 Why is there reverb/echo when using the headphones with my TV?

 When using the headphones with your TV and the TV sound is also reproduced through the TV’s internal loudspeakers, this can cause reverb/echo issues.
 To eliminate the reverb/echo effect, reduce the volume on your TV or check the audio output settings of your TV to see if you can reduce the "latency" or "delay" setting (recommended setting: "0" or "low").